 If you keep marijuana products in your home, you should treat these medications in the same way you would treat any other drugs and keep them out of the reach of children and pets.
 This can help you to prevent injury to your dog and can promote the best health for you, your family members and your pets now and in the future.

-At Pet Royale Animal Hospital, we treat your pets like family.
+At Family Pet Medical Center, we treat your pets like family.
 If you need help with dog marijuana intoxication or any other issues related to the health of your dogs or cats, give us a call today at 954-567-2500 or visit us online to schedule an appointment or to touch base with our team of veterinary professionals.
 We look forward to the opportunity to work with you.